 We offer free shipping for all orders above $250.
 Otherwise we charge a flat delivery fee of $14, and free shipping for orders above $250.
 We encourage you to place larger orders; not only does this allow you to order on a less frequent basis, but it is all around much better for the environment (less shipping and packaging).

-As we are still in the early stages, we deliver once a week.
-Our delivery day is on Thursday so that you can fill your freezer in time for those weekend barbecues!
+We deliver on Thursdays so that you can fill your freezer in time for the weekend!
 The deadline for placing orders is Sunday by midnight.
 This gives the farmers plenty of time to put the packages together so that they can be picked up on Wednesday by a courier, and delivered to your doorstep by Thursday.
 If you think that you won’t be home by 8pm on delivery day, please let us know beforehand.Is there a minimum order?

 We have a minimum order of $125.
 Overall, we encourage you to place bigger orders because, let’s be honest, shipping directly from the farm to your house is expensive!
 So try to stock up when you can, and share with friends and family.